Batteries, Bulbs & Electrical

 Head to Virginia Tire & Auto for headlights and car bulb replacement

-When you need turn signal flashers, headlights, lamp lenses, light bulbs, sensors for the interior or exterior of your car, the expert mechanics at Virginia Tire & Auto choose and install the right part fast.
+When you need turn signal flashers, headlights, lamp lenses, light bulbs or sensors for the interior or exterior of your car, the expert mechanics at Virginia Tire & Auto choose and install the right part fast.

 We service all major automotive brands.

-We service all major automotive brands including Acura, Audi, BMW, Cadillac, Chevrolet, Chrysler, Dodge, Ford, GMC, Honda, Hyundai, Infiniti, Jaguar, Jeep, Kia, Lexus, Lincoln, Mazda, Mercedes, Nissan, Subaru, Toyota and Volkswagen.
+We service all major automotive brands including Acura, Audi, BMW, Buick, Cadillac, Chevrolet, Chrysler, Dodge, Fiat, Ford, GMC, Honda, Hyundai, Infiniti, Jaguar, Jeep, Kia, Land Rover, Lexus, Lincoln, Mazda, Mercedes, Mitsubishi, Nissan, Porsche, RAM, Subaru, Toyota, Volkswagen and Volvo.

 We’re 100% committed to making sure you’re 100% satisfied.
-It’s been 40 years of doing things the right way and that’s why it’s part of our culture to make sure you’re in the most friendly, comfortable, and honest environment possible.
-And it’s also why our warranty not only covers all our services, but will be honored at all our locations, too.
+We’ve spent more than 40 years doing things the right way, and that’s why it’s part of our culture to make sure you’re in the most friendly, comfortable and honest environment possible.
+And it’s also why our warranty not only covers all our services but will also be honored at all our locations, too.